GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/llmd/llmd-optimized-baseline-vllm-with-hf-model.md

   replicaset.apps/optimized-baseline-nvidia-gpu-vllm-decode-XXXX      2         2         2       XX
   ```

-- Wait for the model server deployment to be ready before accessing the chat
+- Wait for the model server deployment to be ready before sending the request to
-  interface.
+  it.

   - If you are running it on GPU: